 The Czech node is located at Ondřejov observatory near Prague, well accessible by public transport, hosted by the Astronomical Institute of the Czech Academy of Sciences.
-The node's mission is to provide support to ALMA users namely from the central and eastern regions of Europe, but due to its exclusive expertise in solar observations to all European users.
-The node's duties are distributed over two staff members and four postdocs, plus IT and administrative support.
+The node's mission is to provide support to ALMA users namely from the central and eastern regions of Europe and, thanks to its unique expertise in solar observations, to all European users.